 The best place to start your marketing efforts is within your practice, as this is the foundation that will help drive success for all of your other marketing channels.
 Before developing a dermatology marketing plan there are several questions you should consider so that you can establish and execute your marketing efforts effectively:

 Treatments: Do you have a certain treatment or service that your practice provides that you want to focus on?
 Treatments such as Mohs surgery, acne treatment, and specific skin condition treatments are in high demand, so it is important to know what you want your practice to specialize in and who you want to market to.
-Furthermore, it is worth considering if you want to introduce more treatments into your practice and how you will integrate these, such as adding aesthetic services.
+Also, it is worth considering if you want to introduce more treatments into your practice and how you will integrate these, such as adding aesthetic services.
 Pinpointing the treatments that you most want to highlight and market is an important first step in getting the marketing results your practice needs.

 Strategic Growth: Do you want to see your practice remain where it is or do you want to see a steady increase in patient acquisition?
 Whether you are a new practice or looking to expand your current practice, it is important to evaluate the patient volume your practice needs and can handle.
 From there, you will need to regularly update and execute a marketing plan for your practice.
 Many dermatologists also wish to expand by opening a second practice or integrating a medical group.
 These are all factors that should influence your marketing plan (which needs to be regularly updated and evaluated).